DuPont expects SEC review of Dow deal to end by June 30

 (Reuters) - DuPont said on Tuesday it expected the U.S. Securities and Exchange Commission’s review of its proposed merger with Dow Chemical Co to be completed by the end of June.

-The two chemical companies agreed to combine in an all-stock merger in December, valued at $130 billion at the time, in a first step toward breaking up into three separate businesses.
+The two chemical companies agreed to combine in an all-stock merger in December, valued at $130 billion at the time, in a first step towards breaking up into three separate businesses.

 “We are shooting for October-November kind of close of the transaction,” DuPont Chief Executive Edward Breen said on a post-earnings call.